AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!WARNING]
 >
 >Some **Pro projects** require a support ticket to update the route configuration in the `routes.yaml` file and the cron configuration in the `.magento.app.yaml` file.
 Adobe recommends updating and testing YAML configuration files in an Integration environment, then deploying changes to the Staging environment.
-If your changes are not applied to Staging sites after you redeploy and there are no related error messages in the log, then you **MUST** submit a [Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) that describes the attempted configuration changes.
+If your changes are not applied to Staging sites after you redeploy and there are no related error messages in the log, then you **MUST** [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) that describes the attempted configuration changes.
 Include any updated YAML configuration files in the ticket.

 ## Pro services support {#pro-update-service}

 >[!TIP]
 >
->For Pro projects, you must submit a [Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to install or update services in Staging and Production environments.
+>For Pro projects, you must [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to install or update services in Staging and Production environments.
 Indicate the service changes needed and include your updated `.magento.app.yaml` and `services.yaml` files and PHP version in the ticket.
 It can take up to 48 hours for the Cloud infrastructure team to update your project.

 ## Redeploy warning {#redeploy-warning}